 It is no longer feasible to analyze these volumes of data and to be an expert in these unbelievable number of popular applications.
 This is why every DFIR specialist most likely has some kind of automation in their hands now, and the artifact-based approach (by the way, first adopted by Belkasoft around 2007 in our Forensic IM Extractor) is recognized by everyone.

-A DFIR tool, which allows an investigator to extract data out of the box without doing a deep dive into bits and bytes of raw data on a data source, can be considered 'push button'.
+A DFIR tool, which allows an investigator to extract data out of the box without doing a deep dive into bits and bytes of raw data on a data source, can be considered a 'push button'.
 Is it a mistake to use such a tool?

 The answer is both 'yes' and 'no'.

 It is hard to define push button forensics as a mistake per se.
 Most of the digital forensic tools presented nowadays on the market are of that kind.
 However, there is no tool that can replace the knowledge and skills of its user.
-Blindly using results of your tool's output is definitely a mistake.
+Blindly using the results of your tool's output is definitely a mistake.
 Knowing a tool's strengths and weaknesses, comparing the results with similar tools, repeating analysis manually in doubtful situations—is definitely not.

 It is worth mentioning that some tools on the market promote using them blindly.
 Such tools work as a black box and give results without explanations of how they were obtained.
 No surprise, that conclusions based on such results will not withstand in court, if challenged by a knowledgeable counterparty.
 A question, which may be asked: 'How was this deleted chat restored by Software A?' could appear extremely difficult to answer, if Software A is a black box for you.

 A digital forensic investigator must clearly understand that no tool is a silver bullet.
 Even the best tool can only automate a standard routine, and once your evidence appears not to be falling under 'standard' notion, you will have to analyze it manually.
 Would your forensic tool find an encrypted ZIP file embedded into a PDF document, which was attached to an Outlook email?
-Would it find a deleted SQLite records inside a memory process extracted from a memory dump?
+Would it find deleted SQLite records inside a memory process extracted from a memory dump?

 Mistake #4: Failing to assure chain of custody and evidence integrity

 Assuring chain of custody as well as integrity for electronic evidence is more complicated than for other types of evidence, such as a gun.
 One of the reasons for this, is that electronic data can be altered without leaving obvious traces.
-That is why one of the most natural questions, which the counterparty may, and will, ask in court is: 'How can you prove that this evidence (chat/document/photo) is not forged?
+That is why one of the most natural questions, which the counterparty may, and will, ask in court is: 'How can you prove that this evidence (chat/document/photo) is not forged?'
 This is why, apart from well-known actions for preserving the chain of custody (like maintaining chain of custody forms), there are additional methods for digital forensics.

 Possibly the most well-known method is hash calculation.
 It is good practice to calculate the hash sum for the entire data source and all files inside before doing any further analysis.
 Common mistakes here could be: